 These are all physical variables.
 We are used to thinking about the world in terms of these kinds of variables: velocity, position, length, volume and mass.
 They are tangible: we can see and touch them, and we have physical equipment that helps us measure them.

 To this list we might add variables we can’t see, such as how loud the bang was.
 We might not be able to see it, but we can appreciate that loudness is a variable that ranges from very quiet to extremely loud indeed!
-With a decibel meter we can get an accurate reading, but if you are trying to explain how loud something was to the Police from memory, the best you might be able to do is a rough-and-ready assessment.
+With a decibel meter we might get an accurate reading, but you were not expecting a crash, and if you are trying to explain how loud something was to the Police from memory, the best you might be able to do is a rough-and-ready assessment.

 We are also used to thinking about some other variables that might be relevant to our car crash investigation.
-If we are investigating on behalf of the insurance company, we might want to know the answers to some rather less tangible variables.
+If we were investigating on behalf of the insurance company, we might want to know the answers to some slightly less tangible variables.
 What was the value of the car before the accident?
 How wealthy is the driver?
 How dangerous is that stretch of road?

-We are used to thinking about the world in terms of physical variables but we are also brought up in a social world of economic value.
-The value of the car, the wealth of the driver.
+We are used to thinking about the world in terms of physical variables but we are also brought up in a social world of economic value: the value of the car, the wealth of the driver.
 These social variables are a bit more ‘slippery’ than the physical variables.
 ‘Value’ can be highly subjective: the car might have been vintage, and different buyers might place a different value on it.
-The buyer, being canny, might then resell it for a higher value.
-Nonetheless everyone brought up in a world of trade and capital understands the idea that a car can be sold and in that process a price attached to it.
+The buyer, being canny, might resell it for a higher value.
+Nonetheless, everyone brought up in a world of trade and capital understands the idea that a car can be sold and, in the process, a price attached to it.
 Likewise, ‘wealth’ might be measured in different ways, or in different currencies.
-So although these are not physical variables, we are comfortable with the idea that they are tangible to us.
+So although monetary attributes are not physical variables, we are comfortable with the idea that they are tangible to us.

 But a probability cannot be calculated on the strength of a single accident.
 It can only be measured by a different, more patient, process of observation.
 We have to observe many cars driving down the road, count the ones that crash, and build up a set of observations.
 Probability is not a tangible variable, and it takes an effort of imagination to think about.

-I want to argue that the first thing that makes the subject of statistics difficult, compared to, say, engineering, is that even the most elementary variable we use, observed probability, is not physically tangible.
+I argue that the first thing that makes the subject of statistics difficult, compared to, say, engineering, is that even the most elementary variable we use, observed probability, is not physically tangible.

 Let us think about our car crash for a minute.
 I said that you have never been on this road before.
 You have no data on the probability of a crash on that road.
 But it would be very easy to assume from the simple fact that you saw a crash that, if the road surface seemed poor, or it was raining, these facts contributed to the accident and made it more likely.
 But you have only one data point to draw from.
 This kind of inference is not valid.
 It is an over-extrapolation.
 It is little more than a guess.